BogoSortAPI/TelegramBotImage2/README.md

 Start the bot and select preferred language.

-Right a promt

-Wait until image is generated

-Now give feedback according to the image
+Write a promt.
+Wait until image is generated.
+Now give feedback according to the image.

 If it satisfies, then click It is awesome and then optionally you can write a new prompt.